 EFL - ESL activities and games for asking "What's this?"

 A collection of ideas and resources for teaching young learners how to ask and answer basic "What's this?" style questions.
 Feel free to use these ideas to form the basis of a lesson plan or to supplement an existing one.
 If you're an iOS or Android user, try this lesson out on our TEFL Handbook app.
 It gives you offline access to all of our materials, perfect for quick reference in the classroom.

 The sample ESL board work introduces students to the dialogue and grammar that will form the focus of this lesson.
 Students learn to ask basic questions and identify the correct indefinite articles to use with their responses.
 As always, the teacher should try to elicit as much as possible from the students using actions or the students' L1.

 ESL activities for "what's this?" questions

-This ESL grammar activity will test whether the students understand when to use the correct indefinite article.
-Write the following style of prompts on the board for the students to complete with a or an:
+Add the following style of prompts to the board for the students to complete with a or an:

 _ pencil case